- Home

 As stated by Age UK: “Rather than considering older adults to be past the point of reaping the benefits [of physical activity], research concludes that there’s no section of the population in which it is more worthwhile and necessary to promote physical activity.”

-If you’ve never been particularly active or are out of shape, it’s easy to feel daunted at the idea of including exercise in your daily life.
-But be gentle with yourself and go at your own pace.
+If you’ve never been particularly active or are out of shape, it’s easy to feel daunted by the idea of introducing regular exercise.
+But, be gentle with yourself and go at your own pace.
 Remember, it only takes a small amount of physical activity to have a big impact on your quality of life.

 Investing in your physical and psychological health in your 50s and 60s is one of the most rewarding gifts you can give yourself.
 It’s not just about adding years to your life – it’s about adding life to your years.